zimolzak/CleanoPheno/src/lung-red-flag-criteria.md

 5. Then exclude patients with tuberculosis diagnosis[^4] within **1
 year prior to** and **30 days after** imaging result date

-6. Then exclude patients enrolled in hospice or palliative care[^5] within **1 year prior to** and **30 days after** imaging result date
+6. Then exclude patients enrolled in hospice or palliative care[^hospice] within **1 year prior to** and **30 days after** imaging result date

 7. Then exclude patients with a diagnosis of pancreatic cancer[^pancreatic_cancer] *or*